alikureishy/AI-isolation/README.md

 ## Design

-The project is divided into _ sections.
+The project is further divided into components, discussed below.

 ### Isolation Board

-This component manages the state of the board game, which includes the location of players on the board, the positions that have already been played, the positions that each player can play, and the winning losing players at end game.
+This component manages the state of the board game, which includes the location of players on the board, the positions that have already been played, the positions that each player can play, and the winning/losing player at end game.
 It has no logic built into it except the ability to determine the set of possible moves for the active player on each turn.
 The choice of the move however is delegated to the players, which is where the 'intelligence' lies.

 ### Visualizer